lcouper/CocciGenomics/Scripts/README.md

 On local computer, created directory 'structure_run' to store package and data files.
 To run structure analysis (must be in 'structure_run' directory.
 ```
+chmod +x structure  # May be necessary to run first if getting permission denied errors
 ./structure -m mainparams -K 2 -o output
 ```
 Note the parameters listed in mainparams, and the format of the tester.str are very specific.
 Copy/follow the versions attached here when running this analysis for real.